ponylang/pony-patterns/testing/output-only-actors.md

     _promise(s)
 ```

-Our promise was setup to call the `_fulfill` method on our test class when the promise is fulfilled.
+Our promise was set up to call the `_fulfill` method on our test class when the promise is fulfilled.

 ```pony
   fun tag _fulfill(h: TestHelper, value: String): String =>